flutter/website/tutorials/interactive/index.md

 <i class="fa fa-lightbulb-o"> </i> **Note:**
 If you haven't already built a layout in
-[Building Layouts in Flutter](/tutorials/layout/), prepare for this tutorial as folllows:
+[Building Layouts in Flutter](/tutorials/layout/), prepare for this tutorial as follows:

 * Make sure you've [set up](https://flutter.io/setup/) your environment.
 * [Create a basic Flutter